 The vanilla kitchen got new shoes.
-I (well, a friend) installed wood look luxury vinyl tile planks right over the 1980s beige ceramic floors and umm.
+I (well, a friend) installed wood-look luxury vinyl tile planks right over the 1980s beige ceramic floors and umm.
 LOOOOK!!!
 I can’t even wait until the end to show you the pictures.
 You’ve just got to see it to believe what a CA-RAY-ZEE difference it made in updating this little abode of mine.

 So good right?

 The floor was the last vestige of the vanilla milkshake left to banish.
 And boy, the wood tones really bring cohesiveness to the entire living area.
-The warmth infused make me want to lay down and commence making wood angels on the floor.
+The warmth infused makes me want to lay down and commence making wood angels on the floor.

 This post contains affiliate links for your convenience.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 Why I chose Luxury Vinyl Tile Flooring for my kitchen (sometimes called planks)